cindyhansel/Whole-Family-Systems-Data-Analysis/README.md

 Whole Family Systems, WFS, is a program within IMAA which focuses on addressing the challenges of refugee and immigrant families in early child development.
 The program is a family-driven model that identifies current issues, with inclusive and equitable family-driven solutions to inform shifts in programs, policy, and practice at the state level.

-Cradle 2 Career, is a community-wide initiative that works to improve educational outcomes for every child in Rochester by transforming the way partners work together.
+Cradle 2 Career, C2C, is a community-wide initiative that works to improve educational outcomes for every child in Rochester by transforming the way partners work together.

-Cradle 2 Career builds relationships across multiple sectors – nonprofit, business, government, and philanthropy – to determine successful strategies, break down barriers, and create new possibilities to support youth and families furthest from opportunity.
+C2C builds relationships across multiple sectors – nonprofit, business, government, and philanthropy – to determine successful strategies, break down barriers, and create new possibilities to support youth and families furthest from opportunity.

 Cradle 2 Career uses data-driven methodology to evaluate and accomplish goals set by their partners.